 January 1, 2024 - January 2, 2024

-Along with being able to attend the on demand training, you will also receive admission to attend this class in-person in the future AT NO ADDITIONAL COST.
-Two for the price of one!
-Your admission will never expire.
+Along with being able to attend the on-demand training, you will receive admission to attend this class in-person AT NO ADDITIONAL COST.
+Admission does not expire.

 This course is intended to give police officers the training they deserve to formulate effective and well-rounded opinions that can be utilized when initiating a motor vehicle stop where it is believed there is criminal and/or drug activity.
 Instructor Sergeant Scott Kivet will highlight both the most common drugs seen, as well as those that are not always prevalent.
 Kivet will use his years of experience to educate officers on each drug’s classifications, identifications, associated paraphernalia, and the common signs and symptoms of each drug’s use.
 “Drug Identification, Paraphernalia, and the Motor Vehicle Stop” will teach attendees how to identify red flags that are commonly undetected in the field of narcotics and specifically teach how to articulate reasonable suspicion or probable cause.